 The legends that sprung from the mythos have since gone on to become part of our culture.
 One could argue that the Cthulhu plushie, available from an array of manufacturers, is the seminal example of how the mythos is ingrained within our collective cultural consciousnesses.

 This deep correlation between the work of H.P.
-Lovecraft and the genre of cosmic horror has even lead some to the assumption that the two are mutually inclusive.
+Lovecraft and the genre of cosmic horror has even led some to the assumption that the two are mutually inclusive.
 While many authors, game designers, and film makers do draw heavily upon the Cthulhu Mythos, there are as many others who see it as a source of inspiration and delve into the themes it represents without tying into that shared universe.
-The Thing by John Carpenter is a wonderful example of a film that utilizes many elements inspired by the works of Lovecraft without directly tying into the mythos (although admittedly the two sequels to the film do tie into it in a more direct fashion.)
+The Thing by John Carpenter is a wonderful example of a film that utilizes many elements inspired by the works of Lovecraft without directly tying into the mythos (admittedly, the two sequels to the film do tie into it in a more direct fashion).

 As a niche genre with such an influential founder, it is difficult to find many examples of works of cosmic horror that do not draw heavily upon Lovecraft for inspiration.
 Stephen King, recognized by many as the modern master of horror fiction, explained this phenomena best: